Red Army Faction: Background

 The origins of the group can be traced back to the 1968 student protest movement in West Germany.
 Industrialised nations in the late 1960s experienced social upheavals related to the maturing of the "baby boomers", the Cold War, and the end of colonialism.
 Newly-found youth identity and issues such as racism, women's liberation, and anti-imperialism were at the forefront of left-wing politics.
 Many young people were alienated from their parents and the institutions of the state.
-The historical legacy of Nazism drove a wedge between the generations and increased suspicion of authoritarian structures in society (some analysts see the same occurring in post-fascism Italy, giving rise to "Brigate Rosse").
+The historical legacy of Nazism drove a wedge between the generations and increased suspicion of authoritarian structures in society (some analysts saw the same occurring in post-fascism Italy, giving rise to Brigatte Rosse).

 In West Germany there was anger among leftist youth at the post-war denazification in West Germany and East Germany, a process which these leftists perceived as a failure or as ineffective, as former (actual and supposed) Nazis held positions in government and the economy.
 The Communist Party of Germany had been outlawed since 1956.
 Elected and appointed government positions down to the local level were often occupied by ex-Nazis.
 Konrad Adenauer, the first Federal Republic chancellor (in office 1949–1963), had even appointed former Nazi jurist Hans Globke as Director of the Federal Chancellery of West Germany (in office 1953–1963).

 The radicals regarded the conservative media as biased – at the time conservatives such as Axel Springer, who was implacably opposed to student radicalism, owned and controlled the conservative media including all of the most influential mass-circulation tabloid newspapers.
 The emergence of the Grand Coalition between the two main parties, the SPD and CDU, with former Nazi Party member Kurt Georg Kiesinger as chancellor, occurred in 1966.
 This horrified many on the left and was viewed as a monolithic, political marriage of convenience with pro-NATO, pro-capitalist collusion on the part of the social democratic SPD.
 With about 90% of the Bundestag controlled by the coalition, an Extra-Parliamentary Opposition (APO) was formed with the intent of generating protest and political activity outside of government.
 In 1972 a law was passed – the Radikalenerlass – that banned radicals or those with a "questionable" political persuasion from public sector jobs.

 Student activists, who associated older generations of Germans with Nazism, argued against peaceful reconciliation:

 They'll kill us all.
 You know what kind of pigs we're up against.
 This is the Auschwitz generation.
 You can't argue with people who made Auschwitz.
 They have weapons and we haven't.
 We must arm ourselves!

 — Gudrun Ensslin speaking after the death of Benno Ohnesorg.

 The radicalized were, like many in the New Left, influenced by: